wearehx/policies/content-policy.md

 Don't post irrelevant things or spam.
 Don't use HX to try and conduct illegal activity, get free things, or post your referral link.
 Politics are on topic, but *only* if it is related to tech.
 For example, if a politician makes racist comments, that is off-topic for this group.
 While topics like that are important to discuss, there are many other outlets for it to be discussed.
 A group for hacking and tech related topics is not one of them.

+If the admins believe your post should be removed and the content policy does not cover its removal, they may do so.
+If this type of post is likely to occur again, the policy should be amended to prohibit it.

 ### 2.1 Don't use HX as tech support.

 Don't post something that is readily available online.
 HX is not a tech support forum, nor is it the place to go if StackOverflow gives you a negative rating.
 There are specific subgroups for most technical topics.
 Nobody wants a bunch of questions on their Facebook feed.